Wolverine971/9takes/src/blog/people/politicians/Donald-Trump.md

 Trump's big break came when he took over his father's real estate company and set his sights on Manhattan.
 With the bravado typical of Type 8s, he didn't just want to succeed – he wanted to dominate.
 His acquisition and renovation of the Grand Hyatt Hotel put him on the map, but it was the construction of Trump Tower that truly cemented his status as a New York icon.
 As Trump himself put it:

-> "I wasn't satisfied just to earn a good living.
-I was looking to make a statement."
+> "**I wasn't satisfied just to earn a good living.
+I was looking to make a statement.**"

 ## Beyond the Boardroom: Unexpected Quick Facts of Trump